01 — OverviewConfidential / For acquirer reviewMAG-IP-2026-04

 Best for

-Buyers who want complete ownership of brand, domain, design package, patent, validation assets, and accumulated product-development work.
+Buyers who want complete ownership of the MAGMIRROR® brand, U.S. trademark registration, domain, design package, patent-pending product work, validation assets, and accumulated product-development context.

 Typically includes